C2DH/ranketwo/_units/transformation/introduction.en.md

 ---
-title: A lesson about imagination, transformation in the context of digital technology
+title: A lesson about imagination and transformation in the context of digital technology
 type: introduction
 parent: transformation
 tags: